All Quiet on the Western Front by Eurostar

 Day 2 - Ypres & Passchendaele

 The tour starts in Flanders around the Belgian city of Ypres.
 Here, one in three of Britain’s Western Front dead fell by 1918 and it has been a place of pilgrimage ever since.
-We begin in the preserved trenches at Sanctuary Wood Trench Museum, some of the last original WW1 trenches still surviving in Flanders.
-We then look at the battlefield around Hill 60.
-After lunch at Hooge Crater Café, we look at the commemoration of Britain’s dead at Tyne Cot Cemetery, the largest British war cemetery in the world.
-At Vancouver Corner we examine the use of gas in the trenches and see the moving ‘Brooding Soldier’ memorial to the Canadians who defended Ypres in 1915.
-At Langemarck German Cemetery we see how Germany commemorated her dead.
-Our day ends in Ypres where we attend the moving Last Post Ceremony at the Menin Gate Memorial, held at 8pm each evening.
+We begin by looking at the commemoration of Britain’s dead at Tyne Cot Cemetery, the largest British war cemetery in the world, taking time to also see the visitors’ centre.
+At Vancouver Corner we examine the use of gas in the trenches and see the moving ‘Brooding Soldier’ memorial to the Canadians who defended Ypres in 1915 and at Langemarck German Cemetery we see how Germany commemorated her dead and look at the story of ‘Fritz’ on the other side of No Man’s Land.
+After lunch at Hooge, we visit the preserved trenches at Sanctuary Wood Trench Museum, some of the last original WW1 trenches still surviving in Flanders together with an amazing collection of relics and stereoscopic photos.
+We then travel down the Messines Ridge to Ploegsteert to see the Ploegsteert Memorial to the Missing.
+Our day ends in Ypres where we attend the moving Last Post Ceremony at the Menin Gate Memorial, held at 8pm each evening

 Included meals: Breakfast